Flood sacks thousands, submerges homes in Bayelsa, A’Ibom, C’River

 Another resident added, “It is not only enough for them to visit without tackling this flood issue, they can’t keep on visiting, making noise everywhere without doing the needful.
 I think the governor is not serious about this issue of flood, whenever he is ready, he knows what to do simple!”

 “We also wrote to the office of the Deputy Governor, Mr. Moses Ekpo, he sent a team for a fact-finding visit.
-They came and left and nothing happened since the past two years.
-So the visit of the commissioner last week is not something new to us, but i hope this time, it will not be business as usual,” she added.
+They came and left and nothing happened for the past two years.
+So the visit to the commissioner last week is not something new to us, but I hope this time, it will not be business as usual,” she added.

 Vanguard gathered blockage of drainages among other factors have been responsible for cases of flooding in parts of the state capital as it was gathered that the last time this was done was about three years ago.